Interdisciplinary Connections

 MIDB Colloquium Katie Cullen, MD - January 25, 2024: https://www.youtube.com/embed/o4bMJFDAKgU

-Involved Collaborators, Labs, and Teams
+Workgroup Members, Labs, and Teams

-Stacey Brandjord, Ph.D., LP, Psychologist, Center for Neurobehavioral Development, Masonic Institute for the Developing Brain
+Stacey Brandjord, Ph.D., LP, Psychologist, Center for Neurobehavioral Development , Masonic Institute for the Developing Brain

-Kathryn R. Cullen, MD, Associate Professor, Division Director of Child and Adolescent Psychiatry, Department of Psychiatry and Behavioral Sciences
+Kathryn R. Cullen, MD, Associate Professor, Division Director of Child and Adolescent Psychiatry, Department of Psychiatry and Behavioral Sciences ; Co-Director of the RAD Lab

-Adele Dimian.
-Ph.D., Research Associate, TeleOutreach Center, Institute on Community Integration
+Adele Dimian, Ph.D., Research Associate, TeleOutreach Center, Institute on Community Integration

-Julie B. Eisengart, Ph.D., LP, Associate Professor, Department of Pediatrics, Director, Neurodevelopmental Program in Rare Disease , Division of Clinical Behavioral Neuroscience
+Julie B. Eisengart, Ph.D., LP, Associate Professor, Department of Pediatrics ; Director, Neurodevelopmental Program in Rare Disease , Division of Clinical Behavioral Neuroscience

-Amy Esler, Ph.D., LP, Associate Professor, Department of Pediatrics, Co-director of MIDB Clinical Services
+Amy Esler, Ph.D., LP, Associate Professor, Department of Pediatrics ; Co-Director of Masonic Institute for the Developing Brain Clinical Services

 Rachel Freeman, Ph.D., Director of State Initiatives, Institute on Community Integration, Minnesota DHS Regional Organization-Wide Training and TA on Person-Centered Positive Behavior Support